 I am running with Stutisheel and I mention to him that I cannot help but notice, that most mornings he is the first one to circle the block.
 Rarely a warm up walk, he just seems to always be moving quickly, right from the starting line.
 He says, "If I am able to run I cannot resist.
 It is my dream to run right from the starting line.
 I love speed in addition to endurance."

 He says that for that first race, he really did not know how to be fully prepared.
 He had come with only 3 pairs of shoes, and certainly not enough running clothes.
 Of possible injuries, he says, "My knee was my friend during that first race.
 No shin splints.
 I knew little about the body."
-But when it comes to the race, "You need to work inwardly and outwardly."
+But when it comes to the race, "You need to work inwardly and out

 We have been running for awhile with Pranab, whose legs are wrapped up in blue bandages.
 In what, one can only imagine as the best and inevitable outcome, he is asked to retire from the race, until his rash is treated properly.
 He tells us, that he begged Rupantar to continue.